 h.
 Intergovernmental Review Act

 Executive Order 12372, Intergovernmental Review of Federal Programs, may be applicable to awards resulting from this announcement.
 EPA implemented the Executive Order in 40 CFR Part 29.
 EPA may require applicants selected for funding to provide a copy of their application to their State Point of Contact (SPOC) for review as provided at 40 CFR 29.7 and 40 CFR 29.8.
-The SPOC list can be found in the Intergovernmental Review (SPOC List) document below.
+The SPOC list can be found on the webpage below.

 EPA may require successful applicants from states that do not have a SPOC to provide a copy of their application for review to directly affected state, area-wide, regional and local government entities as provided at 40 CFR 29.7 and 40 CFR 29.8.
 These reviews are not required before submitting an application.
 Only applicants that EPA selects for funding under this announcement are subject to the Intergovernmental Review requirement.